Sebastianhju/Runeterra-5e/Items/Very Rares.md

 **Harsh Lesson**: Once a turn when you make an attack against a creature that is within reach of one or more of your tentacles.
 All tentacles within reach can make an attack against that target.

-**Tentacle Smash**: As a bonus action, you can spend two charges to slam down a large tentacle from the Idol in a 15ft long line.
-All creatures in the line must make a constitution saving throw, DC equal to 10 plus twice your proficiency, or takes 1d8 force damage.
+**Tentacle Smash**: As an action, you can spend two charges to slam down a large tentacle from the Idol in a 20ft long line.
+All creatures in the line must make a constitution saving throw, DC equal to 10 plus twice your proficiency, or takes 2d8 force damage.
 You heal equal to your proficiency bonus for each target hit.

 **Summon Elder Tentacle**: You can spend two charges to cast _Summon Elder God Tentacle_ as a bonus action at first level.